This article is for help with separating your Sideline voicemail from your device's voicemail within the Sideline app.

 - Change native voicemail pickup time

-In your Sideline Settings, enable the Send All Calls to Voicemail setting.
 Anytime you receive a call to your Sideline number, the caller will be sent straight to the Sideline voicemail greeting you've set.
+To enable this feature:

 When you're receiving a call to your Sideline number, your phone will show "Sideline - 14085551234" for example.
 Instead of declining the call, let it ring through to voicemail.

-- The final entry should look something like this for someone wanting the voicemail response time to be 30 seconds
+- The final entry should look something like this (seen below) for someone wanting the voicemail response time to be 30 seconds

 Note: You cannot change the voicemail pickup time if you are a Verizon or Sprint customer.
 However, to be sure, you can always check with their customer service teams.